 Finding the best soundbar takes patience, time, and a keen ear.
-That’s why we exhaustively researched the top models, ordered each one and tested them in a real-world setting to determine the top-rated models.
+That’s why we exhaustively researched the top models in a real-world setting to determine the top-rated models.
 We did this by watching movies, listening to a wide variety of music, and playing video games until our thumbs were numb.
 Enjoy your gaming sessions even more with some of the best computer speakers or leading gaming speakers.

-Once in our testing environment, we looked at the best speakers for sound accuracy, a range that could satisfy the most discerning of ears, and a feature set (Dolby Digital, Bluetooth, HDMI inputs, etc) that only serves to enhance the home theater experience.
-When we finished up with testing, we were happy to find that the Yamaha YAS-108 performed the best out of all the options.
+Once in our research environment, we looked at the best speakers for sound accuracy, a range that could satisfy the most discerning of ears, and a feature set (Dolby Digital, Bluetooth, HDMI inputs, etc) that only serves to enhance the home theater experience.
+When we finished up with research, we were happy to find that the Yamaha YAS-108 performed the best out of all the options.
 With a super affordable price and excellent audio quality, it wasn’t that hard of a decision to make.
 Keep reading our soundbar buying guide to learn more about the Yamaha and the other exceptional soundbars on our list.
 The best home theater systems need quality sound and this delivers.

 Award: Best Soundbar/Editor’s Choice